dendronhq/dendron-site/vault/dendron.release.changelog.0-3-x.md

 #### Faster startup performance

 Dendron startup is now up to 5x faster for large workspaces 🚀🚀🚀 Prior to this release, Dendron re-indexes all files at startup.
 We're now smarter about this and will read data from our cache instead if the note contents have not changed.
-You can read about the details [[here|dendron.ref.caching]].
+You can read about the details [[here|dendron._ref.caching]].

 ### Enhancements